 Passionate about helping cancer patients, Veronica added, “My oncology background of 19 years provides me with the experience and knowledge to share information to help patients and their families during this difficult time.
 Given the diagnosis of cancer is devastating, you need someone who understands what you’re feeling to reach out to.
 I like being that person and I want to help patients get the best of care and the right care.”

 Earlier in her career, Veronica was with the University of Maryland Hospital and served as a high risk labor and delivery nurse and as an open heart recovery room nurse, and as a labor and delivery nurse at Harbor Hospital.
 Her background also includes serving as an adolescent psychiatric nurse at Sheppard Pratt Hospital and Taylor Manor Hospital, as an occupational health nurse at Bethlehem Steel, and as a home health infusion nurse with the Visiting Nurse Association of Maryland.

 Veronica received her registered nursing degree from Catonsville Community College.
 She is a member of the Oncology Nursing Society (ONS) and was on the Oncology Nurse Navigator Advisory Board in Chicago 2015.
 Her experience includes clinical research for the Radiation Therapy Oncology Group (RTOG) and she is trained in the collection and documentation of data research.

-Patients can choose to have an in-person appointment with Veronica, or reach her through the convenience of e-mail, Skype via computer or by phone.
+Patients can choose to have an in-person appointment with a nurse navigator, or reach them through the convenience of e-mail, Skype via computer, or by phone at 877-427-1622.